What Are Agentic AI Systems and How Is SAP Using Them?

 What’s the difference between agentic AI and regular automation?

-Regular automation follows predefined rules — if X happens, do Y. Agentic AI evaluates context, plans a multi-step approach, and adapts based on outcomes.
+Regular automation follows predefined rules: if X happens, do Y. Agentic AI evaluates context, plans a multi-step approach, and adapts based on outcomes.
 It can handle situations it hasn’t been explicitly programmed for, as long as the goal and boundaries are defined.
-Think of automation as a conveyor belt; agentic AI is more like a logistics coordinator.
+Think of automation as a conveyor belt.
+Agentic AI is more like a logistics coordinator who can reroute on the fly.

 What is an example of agentic AI in enterprise use?

-SAP’s Cash Management Agent is a concrete example.
-It analyses cash positions across accounts, identifies discrepancies, reconciles entries, and flags anomalies — reducing manual effort by up to 70% (SAP News Center, 2026).
-It operates within defined guardrails but handles the full workflow autonomously.
+SAP’s Cash Management Agent.
+It analyses cash positions across accounts, identifies discrepancies, reconciles entries, and flags anomalies.
+Reduces manual effort by up to 70% (SAP News Center, 2026).
+Operates within defined guardrails but handles the full workflow autonomously.

 Is agentic AI based on large language models?

 Often, yes.
-Many agentic AI systems use LLMs for reasoning and natural language understanding.
-SAP’s Joule dynamically selects from multiple LLMs — OpenAI, Microsoft, Google — depending on the task, so it’s not locked to a single model.
-But agentic AI is a design pattern, not a specific technology.
+Many agentic systems use LLMs for reasoning and natural language understanding.
+SAP’s Joule dynamically selects from multiple LLMs (OpenAI, Microsoft, Google) depending on the task, so it’s not locked to a single model.
+But agentic AI is a design pattern, not a specific technology per se.
 It can also run on rule-based systems augmented with ML.

 How big is the agentic AI market?